Petar Šegrt

 Petar Šegrt (born 8 May 1966) is a Croatian football coach and former player.

-He is the Head coach of the Tajikistan national team.
+He was most recently the head coach of the Tajikistan national team.

 Early life

-Šegrt's parents immigrated to Germany in the 1970s but took his older brother and left him behind with his grandmother.
+Petar Šegrt was born in the town of Đurđevac in SR Croatia in 1966.
+His parents immigrated to Germany with Šegrt's older brother in the 1970s, leaving Šegrt behind to be raised by his grandmother.

 Playing career

 A defender, Šegrt started his senior career in 1984 playing for FV Calw.
 He also played for FV Plochingen, TSV Schwaikheim, SV Allmersbach, FC Walldorf and Waldhof Mannheim Amateure.
 After his first injury, while he was recovering from the operation, he started as junior coach of FV Calw, while he was only 17 years old.
 Because of his second knee injury, he had to finish playing at 1993, while he was 27 years old.
 The same year Šegrt graduated for UEFA 'B' Coaching Licence in Ruit, Germany, and started his coaching career.

 Coaching career

 After four years honorary working as youth coach in Amateur club FV Calw, Šegrt started his professional coaching career and he worked for various clubs in Germany.
 At Bundesliga clubs VfL Bochum and MSV Duisburg he worked as U-19 youth coach, as second team assistant coach and also as part of the first team coaching staff.
 In 2000, he go back to the club where he once played SV Waldhof Mannheim in 2.
 Bundesliga to work as assistant coach and as head coach of the second team.
 After he graduated his UEFA Pro Licence in 2001 he started to work as head coach in some professional clubs in Austria like DSV Leoben, SV Ried and Wiener Sportklub.
 In this 14 years of coaching experience Šegrt was remembered as the coach who develop many young players into National team players and he earned himself a nickname "Architect".